-Since being named the associate dean of kinesiology, recreation and athletics in May 2008, Ensing has overseen several facility improvements including a new track and field, as well as new fields for baseball, softball, soccer and football.
+Since being named the associate dean of kinesiology, recreation and athletics in May 2008, Ensing has overseen several facility improvements including a new track and field complex, as well as new fields for baseball, softball, soccer and football.

 “The most valuable role administrators play at the community college level is help transfer our student-athletes to continue their education and athletic careers.
 I’m so proud that we’ve helped our student-athletes advance to four-year universities and play at the next level each year,” said Ensing.